mahima1911/Digit_Recognition/README.md

 Neural network built using Lasagne and Theano to recognise handwritten digits

 # Digit_Recognition_Handwritten
- CNN buit using mnist with accuracy 97%
+ CNN built using MNIST with accuracy 97%